CrossBreezeNL/CrossGenerate/Documentation/docs/Config/XPath.md

 ```

 #### Child attribute selection
 In this example we want to select all name attributes of the current node.
+This will result in a single result or no result, since a node can have only one attribute with a certain name.
 ``` xml
 /@name
 ```